8List.ph

 0

 Who is Bob Ong?
 Is he a couple of writers under one pseudonym?
 Is he your favorite college professor?
 To this day his identity remains a mystery but does it even matter?
 Bob Ong books are some of the greatest Filipino books to ever grace the shelves of bookstores.
-They’re introspective, they makes you think critically, and they also encourage you to be a better Filipino—all while using conversational humor and satire.
+They’re introspective, make you think critically, and encourage you to be a better Filipino—all while using conversational humor and satire.

-Bob Ong books are available in bookstores for Php 175 and they’re the size of pocketbooks so they’re easy to bring anywhere.
-There really is no good excuse for anyone to not read them.
+Bob Ong’s books are available in bookstores for Php 175, and they’re the size of pocketbooks, so they’re easy to bring anywhere.
+There really is no good excuse for anyone not to read them.
 But in case you need a guide, here are some of the best Bob Ong books you can read depending on your mood:

 When you feel nostalgic